 HIGH impact Weather Lake System HighWAY

-HighWAY is a three year project (2017 – 2020) which brings scientists and users together to develop an improved regional warning system, with the aim to reduce loss of life and damage resulting from severe convection and strong winds on Lake Victoria and in the East African region.
+HighWAY was a three year project (2017 – 2020) which brought scientists and users together to develop an improved regional warning system, with the aim of reducing loss of life and damage resulting from severe convection and strong winds on Lake Victoria and in the East African region.

 Towards Forecast-based Preparedness Action ForPAc